Safer anchoring using an anchor chain length calculator! What scope is really needed?

 - Different vessel configurations can be stored under different names.

-- Video to App.
+- Video how to use the App.

 A sure way to create a long and heated debate is to walk into a bar full of sailors and start a discussion about how to anchor correctly.
 It seems no topic is discussed more controversially than anchoring!
-And yet, it would appear so simple – your throw out your hook, make sure the chain and/or rode is long enough, make sure the hook bites, and that’s it.
-Yet, everybody seems to have their own recipe how to do things correctly when it comes to anchoring.
+And yet, it would appear so simple – you throw out your hook, make sure the chain and/or rode is long enough, make sure the hook bites and that’s it.
+Yet, everybody seems to have their own recipe for how to do things correctly when it comes to anchoring.

 And certainly, if you are alone in a large bay at anchor, you can pay out all the chain you have.
 Then you may think, oh well, I could not possibly have done more than that.